Children's handbook Scotland

 have worked for the same employer for 26 weeks ending with the week in which you are told you have been matched with a child for adoption; and

-not be working for the employer.
-This means you must have stopped working for the employer who is paying you SPP.
+not be carrying out any work for the employer who is paying you SPP.
 It does not mean you have given up your job; and

 give your employer the correct notice (see below).